 learned scene prior.
 Real observations of a scene can be incorporated while observing global consistency and unobserved regions can be hallucinated locally in

 consistence with previous observations, hallucinations as well as global priors.
-Hallucinations are statistical in nature, i.e., different scenes can be generated from
+Hallucinations are statistical in nature, i.e., different scenes can be generated from the same observations.

 We improve the generalizability of CNNs by means of a new framework that makes class-discriminative attention a principled part of the learning process.
 We propose new learning objectives for attention separability and cross-layer consistency, which result in improved attention discriminability and reduced visual